Office Hours

 - Examples of Overlap Statements,

-- Overlap Training Slides (includes detailed resolution of overlap) (Requires UCSF MyAccess login)
+- Overlap Training Slides external site (opens in a new window) (includes detailed resolution of overlap) (Requires UCSF MyAccess login)

-- Overlap Training Recording (includes detailed resolution of overlap) (Requires UCSF MyAccess login)
+- Overlap Training Recording external site (opens in a new window) (includes detailed resolution of overlap) (Requires UCSF MyAccess login)

 * Be aware of appointment type and clinical, teaching, and/or administrative requirements; effort may need to be capped at 95% (11.4 Calendar months) to allow time for those activities.
 Learn more about the Academic Senate 95% rule.